alexismgjackson-github/nanamis/README.md

 # _NANAMI'S - BAKERY SITE_

-Nanami's is a fully responsive site allows the user to order takeout directly from a fictional bakery.
+Nanami's is a fully responsive site that allows the user to order takeout directly from a fictional bakery.

 ## FEATURES